 Has your dentist recommended a gum graft procedure?
-Here are some tips on what to expect and how to prepare, from our Halifax dentists.
+Here are some tips on what to expect and how to prepare for this dental surgery, from our Halifax dentists.

 If you have gum disease, your gums may recede, leaving the roots of your teeth exposed.
 This can leave your tooth surfaces more vulnerable to sensitivity, abrasion and decay.